 Jewels had no Breath.
 She was a Drab.

-It was difficult to tell, even for Vivenna, with her Heightenings.
+It was difficult to tell, even for Vivenna.
 And yet, now that she knew what to look for, it seemed more and more obvious.
 There wasn’t as much of a sparkle of life in Jewels’ eyes.
 She seemed more grumpy, less pleasant.
 She seemed to put others on edge.
-All were signs of a person without Breath.

-Jewels never noticed that Vivenna was watching her.
+Plus, Jewels never noticed that Vivenna was watching her.
 Whatever sense it was that made others glance about if they were watched for too long, Jewels didn’t have it.

 Vivenna turned away anyway, and found herself blushing.
 Seeing a person without Breath. . .it felt like looking at someone when they were changing.
 Seeing them exposed.

 Poor woman, she found herself thinking.
 I wonder how it happened.
 Had she sold it herself?
-Or, had it been taken from her somehow?
-Suddenly, Vivenna felt more awkward.
+Or, had it been taken from her?
+Suddenly, Vivenna felt awkward.
 Why should I have so much, when she has such little?
 It seemed so ostentatious.

-She felt Denth approach before he actually pushed the door back open.
+She felt Denth approach before he actually pushed the door open.
 It looked ready to fall off its hinges.

 “Safe,” he said.
 Then, he eyed Vivenna.
 “You don’t have to be involved with this, if you don’t want to waste your time, princess.
 Tonk Fah can take you back to the house.
 We’ll question the man and bring you word.”